-South Bend Mishawaka derived a majority of its visitation from three states during the interviewing period.
-These three states accounted for over three-fourths of the visitors to the county.
+South Bend Mishawaka derived a majority of its visitation from four states during the interviewing period.
+These four states accounted for nearly three-fifths of the visitors to the county.
 The county also received visitation from a large number of other states.